 The bronchial drainage techniques are the kind of breathing exercise.
 When the patient exhales, we squeeze his diaphragm like a ball, squeezing out as much air as possible from the capacity of lungs.

 At the point of the maximum exhalation, we ask the patient to start coughing.
-This causes a kind of stretching and exercise for the bronchi as well as allowing the drainage of mucous from bronchial structures.
-This kind of bronchi manipulation causes the removal or drainage of the mucous and thus helps prevent bacterial infection and possible subsequent development of pneumonia.
+This causes a kind of stretching and exercise for the bronchi as well as allowing the drainage of mucus from bronchial structures.
+This kind of bronchi manipulation causes the removal or drainage of the mucus and thus helps prevent bacterial infection and possible subsequent development of pneumonia.
 Additionally, bronchial drainage techniques also reduce the tension in the bronchial smooth muscles and contribute to the restoration of normal metabolism in these tissues encouraging the swelling and inflammatory condition to go away little by little.

 This methodology was proposed by Soviet physician Dr.Lominoga and is described by Dr. Ross Turchaninov in Medical Massage Volume 2, https://medicalmassage-edu.com/product/medical-massage-volume-ii/.